AndrewKorchemniy/EWU-CSCD488-490-Senior-Project/Doc/Frontend/architecture.md

 The `src/components/` directory contains all the Yew components used in the frontend.
 Each component is defined in its own file and uses Bootstrap for styling and functionality.
-See the [Code Docs](https://www.tftinker.tech/EWU-CSCD488-490-Senior-Project/Doc/code/) for more information on each component.
+See the [code documentation](/Doc/code/) for more information on each component.
 See the [Frameworks](/Doc/Frontend/frameworks.md) document for more information on how the components are created.

 ### `src/pages/`